dino0320/blackjack/README.md

 Access to the live application is available upon request to help reduce hosting costs.

 ### Screenshots
+#### Home
+User's stamina automatically recovers.
+Authentication is handled using Laravel Sanctum.

 ![Home image](images_for_readme/home.png)

+#### Blackjack
+Consume stamina to start a game.
+The score is managed securely on the server.

 ![Blackjack image](images_for_readme/blackjack.png)

+#### Ranking
+View the top 10 scores and the user's high score.

 ![Ranking image](images_for_readme/ranking.png)